JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 ### Ordering
 #### Bullet Points
-To create bullet points add a hypen and a space before the word or sentence to write.
+To create bullet points add a hyphen or an asterisk and a space before the word or sentence to write.

 * Example 1
-* Example 2
+- Example 2
 ````
 * Example 1
-* Example 2
+- Example 2
 ````

 #### List